jimmo/ncss-embedded/chapters/13-lab-exercises.md

     Although not as sharp as for challenge 1, the course will still have some steep curves that you will need to handle.

-## Chapter 8 -- Filtering, Control
+## Lab 8 -- Thursday morning

-## Chapter 9 -- ICs, Datasheets, Signalling, Drivers
+TODO: Plotting data

-## Chapter 10 -- Pyboard, Quokka
+TODO: Quokka lab